JoAnn E. Manson: Career

 Manson is board certified in both internal medicine and the subspecialty of endocrinology and metabolism.
 Her major research interests include preventive medicine and chronic disease epidemiology, particularly risk factors for cardiovascular disease, diabetes, and cancer in women.
 She is principal investigator for several grants from the National Institutes of Health, including the Women's Health Initiative Vanguard Clinical Center at Brigham and Women's Hospital in Boston, Women's Antioxidant and Folic Acid Cardiovascular Trial, Biochemical and Genetic Risk Factors for CVD in Women, and the Vitamin D and Omega-3 Trial, among others.
 She is also principal investigator of the Boston site for the Kronos Early Estrogen Prevention Study.
 Manson is a member of many professional societies and serves on the editorial/medical advisory boards of several medical journals.
-Manson is also the principal investigator of the multi center COSMOS trial to study the effects of cocoa and multivitamin supplementation on cardiovascular disease and cancer.
+Manson is also the principal investigator of the nation-wide COSMOS trial to study the effects of cocoa flavanols and multivitamin supplementation on cardiovascular disease and cancer.

 ScienceWatch ranked Manson as one of the most-cited researchers in clinical medicine during the decade between 1995 and 2005.
 Manson was the most-cited woman researcher on the list.
+She has also been recognized as a Clarivate Highly Cited Researcher.

-In terms of translating medical information for the public, Manson is a contributing editor and health columnist for Glamour, for which she writes the monthly column: "Your Doctor Is In", a health expert for Everyday Health website, and an expert video commentator for Medscape.
+In terms of translating medical information for the public and clinicians, Manson is an expert video commentator for Medscape/WebMD.
+She was previously a health columnist for Glamour, for which she wrote the monthly column: "Your Doctor Is In", and a health expert for Everyday Health.

-She is also president of the North American Menopause Society in 2011–2012.
+She was also president of the North American Menopause Society in 2011–2012.

 Research

 Major interests include the role of vitamin D, omega-3s, and folate in the prevention of CVD, diabetes, and cancer, and assessment of endocrinologic predictors of breast cancer.
-In several large scale prospective cohort studies and randomized clinical trials, Manson has assessed the role of lifestyle factors and therapeutic interventions in the prevention of chronic disease in women.
+In several large-scale prospective cohort studies and randomized clinical trials, Manson has assessed the benefits and risks of menopausal estrogen/hormone therapy and the role of lifestyle factors and therapeutic interventions in the prevention of chronic disease in women.
 She has also been actively involved in studies of biomarker and genetic predictors of cardiovascular disease and diabetes.